micha030201/aionationstates/README.md

 ## Developement stage

-This project is in a usable usable state, however many interfaces and shards are still missing.
+This project is in a usable state, however many interfaces and shards are still missing.
 Please refer to the documentation.

 ## Documentation